The Online Learning Experience

 Meet Your Classmates

 Creating peer-to-peer experiences that allow students to socialize and build meaningful relationships is integral to the pre-college learning experience.
 Students have many opportunities to meet and get to know others in their course and the larger program throughout the two weeks of each term.
 In addition to orientation on the first day of class, daily welcome sessions engage students in building connections across all courses.
 Students also strengthen their relationships through participation in program-hosted events that will focus solely on building community.

 Since 2012, Sotheby’s Institute has been the leading provider of online art education today.
 All courses are taught by art industry experts who have extensive online teaching experience.
 Instructors for each course invite guest speakers from top art-world businesses globally to join live teaching sessions and interact directly with the students.
 During self-paced study modules, students have access to a team of faculty and academic assistants to answer questions and offer feedback.
 After the course concludes, students receive a certificate of completion and an evaluation from their instructors summarizing their growth and progress.
 Students can include these evaluations in their college applications.

 Offered at the end of each day, extracurricular events are designed to enhance students’ academic and social experiences.
 Students can expect a Master Class during which they will hear from a luminary from the art world and will have the opportunity to actively interact and ask their questions.
 University admissions experts will host a College 101 event, providing guidance on the college application process.
 An Academic Lounge will be available and staffed by academic assistants who will offer guidance on both coursework and college application essays.
 Other community-building opportunities include online game nights and social gatherings that will further engage students with their peers.

-Ready to start your application?
-Learn more about the application process including deadlines, the review process, required materials, tuition, and our notification timeline.
+Learn more about the application process including the review process, required materials, and tuition.